mixu/minitask/readme.md

 A standard/convention for running tasks over a list of files based around Node core streams2.

-Compatible with Node 0.8.x as well thanks to readable-stream by isaacs.

-## Key features

-- Provides a decent convention for writing programs that deal with files and/or data streams (with caching, task pipeline specification and parallel execution).
-- Makes it easier to combine different ways to express a transformation: allows you to treat synchronous functions, asynchronous functions, child processes and duplex streams as equivalent parts of a stream transformation task.
-- Buffering only if necessary.
-If all tasks are streaming (e.g. duplex / transform streams and child processes from input to output), then no buffering is performed.
-If a task queue consists of sync / async functions and streams, then buffering is performed automatically at the transitions between different transformation types.
-It's often easier to prototype using functions; you can rewrite functions into streams to get rid of buffering.
-- Caching support: each task's result can be cached; the cached result is reused if the metadata (e.g. file modification date and file size or, alternatively, the md5 of the file) don't change.
-- Specifically designed for dealing with the common special case where multiple files are concatenated into one in a specific order, but the subtasks need to be run in parallel.

-## Introduction

 minitask is a library for processing tasks on files.
 It is used in many of my projects, such as `gluejs` and `generate-markdown`.

 Most file processing tasks can be divided into three phases, and minitask provides tools for each phase: